Basic Methods

 Now I will describe a few general purifying exercises of pranayama type.

 We perform them in standing position.
 First, bend slightly to the right so that the right arm hangs freely without touching the body.
 Try to feel the arm thoroughly from the shoulder joint to the wrist.
-Imagine that a pump chamber, to which “air”-light is being fed through the arm like through a hose, expands in the chest with every inhalation and contracts with every exhalation.
+Imagine that a pump chamber, to which air-like light is being fed through the arm like through a hose, expands in the chest with every inhalation and contracts with every exhalation.
 Special attention should be paid to exhaling.
 Try to achieve a high clarity of sensations.
-The “hose” must be as thick as the arm, and nothing should prevent the “air”-light from moving freely through it.
+The “hose” must be as thick as the arm, and nothing should prevent the air-like light from moving freely through it.

 Then we perform the same exercise with the left arm, and then with each leg.
 The “hose” must come down from the chest to each leg through the corresponding side of the body.